eugk/ciso-interview-questions/README.md

 * How are decisions made and communicated?
 * How are priorities decided between teams?
 * Does the company support community engagement, like speaking at conferences or contributing back to open source projects?
-* How important is managing a budget?
-Is the company willing to spend as needed, or is a lot of justification required?
+* Is the company willing to spend as needed, or is a lot of justification required?
+* If there's a set security budget, what is it and what's the budget management process?

 ## Team
 * What is the team’s current make up in terms of seniority and expertise?